Short-Term Skilled Nursing Facilities for Seniors

 Rehabilitative Skilled Nursing Facility vs Skilled Nursing Home

-A skilled nursing facility, or SNF, refers to a facility where patients are housed for short term stays following a hospital stay.
-Some of the services at a SNF include but are not limited to, senior care, meal preparation, and assistance of daily routines for rehabilitation patients that need temporary high-level care from qualified medical personnel.
+A skilled nursing facility, or SNF, refers to a facility where patients are housed for short-term stays following a hospital stay.
+Some of the services at an SNF include but are not limited to, senior care, meal preparation, and assistance with daily routines for rehabilitation patients who need temporary high-level care from qualified medical personnel.
 Skilled nursing facilities may house patients for up to 100 days, and Medicare covers some of the costs.

 How Long Can I Stay in a Skilled Nursing Facility?

-A patient that is ready to be discharged froma hospital may still need to have post-hospital care, which a SNF can provide.
+A patient who is ready to be discharged from the hospital may still need to have post-hospital care, which an SNF can provide.
 Some SNFs are located within a hospital facility and can provide transitional care to patients until they are well enough to go home.
-However, a patient has the right to select the rehab facility theyprefer and are under no obligation to use the short-term rehab facilities that the hospital offers.
+However, a patient has the right to select the rehab facility they prefer and are under no obligation to use the short-term rehab facilities that the hospital offers.

 Patients will get a renewed SNF coverage of 100 days only after being out of SNF care for two months and after being admitted for another inpatient stay of no less than three days.
 Medical insurance, if available, may cover these services for patients who medically need therapy even after they have used up their first 100 days.
 However, Medicare will not cover any costs of skilled nursing beyond the first 100 days.